The Slipper Still Fits: An SB Nation Community

 But for every Rajon Rondo, you need a Kevin Garnett.
 For the life of me, if I see this happen on the Gonzaga sidelines, I'm going to get online and book my ticket to Detroit.

 In my heart of hearts, I know this can be Micah Downs.
 I also know it can be Austin Daye.
-These two guys haAustincrazy_mediumve mean streaks.
+These two guys have mean streaks.
 If you follow Gonzaga basketball, you know this.
 The beautiful, and sometimes frightening, thing about this is that they are the two most talented basketball players on this team.
 Both were high school phenoms and are blessed with the physical tools to dominate on the court.
 What I don't know, however, is how other factors and the quick hook of Mark Few will affect these two emotional players.
 Austin can get saddled with fouls quickly and Micah has often become the victim of some erratic substitution patterns (15 minutes against Arizona, 20 against Portland State).
 Coach Few has bought into this balance and depth thing, which I'm beginning to loathe, and (unless your name is Bouldin or Pargo) you don't play a whole lot if you start off bad.
 For emotional guys like Downs and Daye, this can be crippling.
 Austin will be okay I believe.
 In the month of December (aside from some of the BS calls in the UConn game) he's only had three fouls in one game.
 He's starting to get it and play smarter defense.

 Whenever I write about emotion and leadership, Micah always pops into my head.
 Once again, you can have the Calvary's, Pendo's, and Knight's, I'll take Downs.
 He's right up there with Pargo in great Gonzaga stories.
 I feel for Micah because there are times when I don't think he gets a fair shake.
 He's butted heads with Coach Few at times and has seen his PT suffer because of it.
 This year, he has had excellent games and then there are games where he can disappear completely.
 I know in a couple of our live game threads, there have been a few "Where's Micah?" comments.
 I've still got tons of confidence in Micah and believe he can rise up and nail the big shot for this team.
 I just hope he gets the chance.